-Immediate medical care is needed if you have pain when the belly is gently pressed and then released.
+Get medical care right away if you have pain when the belly is gently pressed and then released.

 You will probably be seen in an emergency room.

-The health care provider will exam you.
-This may include a pelvic and possibly a rectal exam.
+The health care provider will examine you.
+This may include a pelvic exam, and possibly a rectal exam.

-The health care provider will ask questions about your symptoms, such as:
+The provider will ask questions about your symptoms, such as: